dondeli/php-buildpack-scs/README.md

   - [php-info]  This app has a basic index page and shows the output of phpinfo()
   - [PHPMyAdmin]  A deployment of PHPMyAdmin that uses bound MySQL services
+  - [PHPPgAdmin] A deployment of PHPPgAdmin that uses bound Postgres services
   - [Wordpress]  A deployment of Wordpress that uses bound MySQL service
   - [CodeIgniter]  CodeIgniter tutorial application running on CF
   - [Stand Alone]  An example which runs a stand alone PHP script